Articles

 The swelling may first come and go.
 It could deteriorate during the day before improving at night.
 Without therapy, it typically gets worse and persists longer.

-• a painful, heavy sensation
+• A painful, heavy sensation

-• the skin getting tight and brittle
+• The skin feeling tight and brittle

-• skin folds beginning to form
+• Skin folds beginning to form

-• a fluid leak through the skin
+• Fluid leaking through the skin

-• continual skin infections
+• Persistent or continual skin infections

-How is lymphoedema treated with liposuction?
+How is Lymphoedema Treated with Liposuction?

 This includes:

-• eating a balanced, nutritious diet
+Eating a balanced, nutritious diet

 Treatments mentioned in this article